 The principal right-to-counsel case drawing on Miranda was Edwards v.
 Arizona, 451 U.S. 477 (1981), which addressed the circumstances in which questioning can be resumed after a suspect invokes his right to counsel.
 The Miranda decision had stated that questioning cannot resume in such a case "until an attorney is present," but had not considered the effect of an intervening waiver of Miranda rights by a suspect.
 The Court in Edwards v.
 Arizona held, in effect, that a repetition of Miranda warnings and a normal waiver of rights following a request for counsel is not enough, and that questioning can resume prior to the appearance of counsel in such a case only if the suspect himself "initiates further communication, exchanges or conversations with the police."
 451 U.S. at 484-85.
 While this case was unusual for the current Court, in that statements were actually suppressed on the authority of Miranda, it did not signal any renewed commitment to Miranda's principles.
 Rather, the Court simply applied the Miranda decision, and resolved one issue in the operation of its system that Miranda itself had not decided.
-131
+130/

 A second line of decisions has involved applications and extensions of the rule of Massiah v.
 United States, 377 U.S. 201 (1964), which recognized a pre-trial right to counsel under the Sixth Amendment, and took an expansive view of what police practices would constitute a violation of that right.
-See pp. 36-37 supra.
+See pp. 33-34 supra.
 Thus, in United States v.
 Henry, 447 U.S. 264 (1980), and Maine v.
 Moulton, 106 S. Ct.
-477 (1985), the Court held inadmissible statements obtained by informants from indicted defendants who were not aware that they were dealing with government operatives.
+477 (1985), the Court held inadmissible statements obtained by informants from indicted pre-trial silence following Miranda warnings cannot be admitted as evidence in chief -- in that case, as evidence of the defendant's sanity -- but the decision was based on the Doyle v.
+Ohio due process rationale.

-131The Court has subsequently taken a generous view of the actions by a suspect that can be regarded as an "initiation" which justifies a renewal of interrogation under the rule of Edwards v.
+130/ The Court has subsequently taken a generous view of the actions by a suspect that can be regarded as an "initiation" which justifies a renewal of interrogation under the rule of Edwards v.
 Arizona.
 See Oregon v.
 Bradshaw, 462 U.S. 1039 (1983).